Lincoln Corporation Waterworks

 Lincoln Corporation Waterworks and its predecessors and successors have provided a public water supply and sewerage and sewage treatment services to the city of Lincoln, England.
 The Romans are known to have built a conduit from the Roaring Meg stream to a water tower in East Bight.
-Further development took place in 1846, when the Lincoln Water Company was established, following a national outbreak of cholera in 1831-32.
+Further development took place when the Lincoln Waterworks Act 1846 (9 & 10 Vict. c. cxi) was passed to establish the Lincoln Water Company, following a national outbreak of cholera in 1831-32.

 The main source of supply was formed by impounding Prial Drain to form Hartsholme Lake.
 The water was filtered by sand filters at Boultham, and was pumped to a service reservoir at Westgate.
 Lincoln Corporation wanted to gain control of their water supply, and bought out the water company in 1871.
-The enabling Act of Parliament also allowed them to construct a sewerage network, which fed a sewage farm at Canwick, but the Bracebridge area was not connected to the sewers, and waste water polluted local watercourses.
-There were sporadic outbreaks of typhoid and cholera, although the Corporation argued that these might not be linked to a polluted water supply.
+The enabling act of Parliament, the Lincoln Waterworks Act 1871 (34 & 35 Vict. c. cxlix) also allowed them to construct a sewerage network, which fed a sewage farm at Canwick, but the Bracebridge area was not connected to the sewers, and waste water polluted local watercourses.
+There were sporadic outbreaks of typhoid and cholera, although the corporation argued that these might not be linked to a polluted water supply.

-Two cases of typhoid were reported in November 1904, and it gradually developed into a major outbreak.
-By late April 1905, 131 people had died of the disease, and a further 1,045 had been infected.
-The waterworks became the first in the country to add sodium hypochlorite to the water to disinfect it.
-In the aftermath, Neil McKechnie Barron took over as the corporation engineer, and under his energetic leadership, Bracebridge was connected to the sewers, filtering of the water was improved, Westgate water tower was built, and the search for a new water supply began.
-After considerable opposition from Nottinghamshire, who objected to water leaving the county, new boreholes were built at Elkesley on the Nottinghamshire red sandstone beds.
-The project, including a pipeline from Elkesley to Lincoln, was completed by 4 October 1911, when a grand opening ceremony was held.
-Chlorination plants were added to the system after E-Coli bacteria were detected in the water in 1932 and 1933.
+Two instances of typhoid were reported in November 1904, leading to a significant outbreak.
+By late April 1905, 131 individuals had succumbed to the disease, with an additional 1,045 affected.
+The waterworks became pioneers by introducing sodium hypochlorite to disinfect the water, a pioneering move in the country.
+In response, Neil McKechnie Barron assumed the role of corporation engineer, overseeing efforts that connected Bracebridge to sewers, enhanced water filtration, constructed the Westgate water tower, and initiated the quest for a new water source.
+Despite objections from Nottinghamshire about water leaving the county, new boreholes were drilled at Elkesley in the Nottinghamshire red sandstone beds.
+This project, which involved laying a pipeline from Elkesley to Lincoln, was completed by October 4, 1911, marked by a grand opening ceremony.
+Following the detection of E-coli bacteria in the water in 1932 and 1933, chlorination plants were integrated into the system.
 As the population increased, a fifth borehole was constructed at Elkesley and another was built at Newton on Trent.

 Lincoln ceased to be responsible for its own water supply from 1961, when the waterworks became part of the Lincoln and District Water Board.
 The pipeline from Elkesley to Lincoln was duplicated, but after 62 years of trouble-free service, one of the two beam engines at Elkesley exploded in 1973, and both were replaced by electric pumps.
 At around the same time, the Anglian Water Authority, newly created under the terms of the Water Act 1973, became responsible for the regions water supply, sewerage and sewage treatment.